Police can order bystanders to stay 25 feet away under new Indiana law

 “While it does have a noble purpose, [it] could be manipulated significantly by law enforcement,” said Senate Minority Leader Greg Taylor (D-Indianapolis).

-The legislation is under review by attorneys at the ACLU of Indiana, which argues it hampers the public’s ability to hold police accountable, said Katie Blair, the group’s advocacy and public policy director.
+The legislation is under review by attorneys at the ACLU of Indiana, which argues it hampers the public’s ability to hold police accountable.
+ACLU of Indiana officially opposes the law, per its website, saying that “while this bill does not mention recording, it is clear that this is an attempt to break down First Amendment protections by making it impossible for citizens to observe and record police interactions in their communities.”

-“We’ve seen several murders at the hands of police that have been captured by citizens observing or recording those actions,” Blair said.

 Members of law enforcement deny that the law limits transparency.